 Features of LPG:

-• LPG has fundamentally bring down cost when contrasted with different fuels, for example, Dimethylether (DME) and Chlorofluorocarbons etc.
+- LPG has fundamentally brought down costs when contrasted with different fuels, for example, Dimethyl ether (DME) and Chlorofluorocarbons, etc.

-• LPG is an odourless, non-corrosive and non-toxic gas.
+- It is an odourless, non-corrosive, and non-toxic gas.

-• LPG offers an extensive variety of appropriate vapor pressure and boiling points.
-The impediment of Hydrocarbon propellants are flammability and explosive.
-So the use is lessened propellant.
+- LPG offers an extensive variety of appropriate vapour pressure and boiling points.
+The impediment of Hydrocarbon propellants is flammability and explosive.

 Chloro Fluro Carbon: